Mera Peak Expedition 6,476m

 Breakfast at the hotel and we’ll catch an early morning flight to Lukla.
 Then we will begin our trekking to Paiya crossing the jungle trail, a bridge over Handi Khola and reach Surke Village.
 The path goes opposite of the Everest Trail.
 Ascending and descending, we will reach Paiya Village.
 Dinner and overnight at Paiya.

-• Accommodation Standard Lodge
+• Accommodation Local Teahouse

 • MealsBreakfast, Lunch & Dinner